-Increased graduation rates doesn't just equal more graduates; it equals a new workforce that causes a positive economic impact.
-Let's paint the picture:
+Increased graduation rates doesn’t just mean more graduates; it means a new workforce that causes a positive economic impact.
+Let’s paint the picture:

 - High school graduates are more likely to be employed, make higher taxable income, and aid in job generation.,,